mouad-dadda/bot-telegram-php-and-api/README.md

 ### Bot-Telegram-PHP-And-API

- This is a simple bot using php and api Telegram
+ This is a simple bot using php and api Telegram ,

-🤖 The bot is in Arabic

 ##### You can try  the bot  here .